Skip to content

 >>> renko_ohlc.vbt.ohlcv.plot().show()

-- Bitcoin is very volatile, hence the brick size of 1000
+1. Bitcoin is very volatile, so the brick size is set to 1000.

-- Rolling regressions are one of the models for analyzing changing relationships among variables over time.
-In VBT, it's implemented as an indicator that takes two time series and returns the slope, intercept, prediction, error, and the z-score of the error at each time step.
-Not only this indicator can be used for cointegration tests, such as to determine optimal rebalancing timings in pairs trading, but it's also (literally) 1000x faster than the statsmodels' equivalent RollingOLS
+• Rolling regressions are models for analyzing changing relationships among variables over time.
+In VBT, this is implemented as an indicator that takes two time series and returns the slope, intercept, prediction, error, and the z-score of the error at each time step.
+This indicator can be used for cointegration tests, such as determining optimal rebalancing timings in pairs trading, and is also (literally) 1000x faster than the statsmodels equivalent RollingOLS 🔥

 Determine the spread between BTC and ETH